Arabella Advisors: Revenue, finances, and donors

+Strategy and reception

 According to Politico, the Sixteen Thirty Fund's activities are "a sign that Democrats and allies have embraced the methods of groups they decried as 'dark money' earlier this decade, when they were under attack from the money machines built by conservatives including the Kochs".

+In March 2025, Capital Research Center (CRC) president Scott Walter briefed senior White House officials on a range of liberal and Democratic donors, nonprofits, and fundraising techniques, including Arabella Advisors.
+Walter is the author of a book about Arabella Advisors, Arabella: The Dark Money Network of Leftist Billionaires Secretly Transforming America, published in 2023.
+Of the White House briefing, Kenneth Vogel of The New York Times wrote that "A small group of White House officials has been working to identify targets and vulnerabilities inside the Democratic ecosystem, taking stock of previous efforts to investigate them" and that "The president and his allies in Congress are targeting the financial, digital and legal machinery that powers the Democratic Party and much of the progressive political world."
+According to The Wall Street Journal, a focus of Walter's briefing was on nonprofits that CRC alleges have promoted views tied to Hamas and are supported by foreign donors.

 The Sixteen Thirty Fund

-The Sixteen Thirty Fund is a liberal "dark money" nonprofit headquartered in Washington D.C.
+The Sixteen Thirty Fund is a liberal nonprofit headquartered in Washington D.C.
 Because it is a nonprofit, the Sixteen Thirty Fund is not required to disclose its donors, even though it spends significant amounts on politics.
 As of 2019, it had spent $141 million on more than 100 left-leaning and Democratic causes, making it a large source of money for nonprofits pushing a variety of changes to state and federal law.
 The Atlantic called the Sixteen Thirty Fund "the indisputable heavyweight of Democratic dark money," noting that it was the second-largest super-PAC donor in 2020, donating $61 million of "effectively untraceable money to progressive causes."

 The Sixteen Thirty Fund supports Democratic lawmakers and candidates and criticizes Republicans.
 The group spent money opposing the nomination of Supreme Court Justice Brett Kavanaugh and other Trump judicial nominees and supporting various ballot measures.

 The Sixteen Thirty Fund was behind several groups that ran issue advocacy ads to benefit Democrats during the 2018 midterms.
 The group also funded Demand Justice, which spent millions of dollars on ads attacking Brett Kavanaugh's nomination to the U.S. Supreme Court.
 According to OpenSecrets, the Sixteen Thirty Fund and New Venture Fund "have fiscally sponsored at least 80 of their own groups, bankrolling those entities in a way that leaves almost no paper trail."

 The Sixteen Thirty Fund was active in the battle for the House of Representatives in 2018, assisting "Democrats trying to seize back power after Trump's rise."
 According to Politico, "The election featured dozens of Democratic candidates who decried the influence of money in politics on the campaign trail."